 Education Act (1996) allows statements of special educational needs.
 As the Act does not include healthcare needs, care plans should be used to set out provision for learners with healthcare needs.
-There is guidance: Supporting learners with healthcare needs to help local authorities and governing bodies to meet the requirements of section 175 and section 21 (5) of the Education Act 2002.
+There is guidance: Supporting Learners with Healthcare Needs to help local authorities and governing bodies to meet the requirements of section 175 and section 21 (5) of the Education Act 2002.
 Governing bodies and headteachers should focus on meeting the specific healthcare needs of the learner.
+There is also a Quick Guide for Parents and one for support staff and teachers.